 The third epidemic wave came in 2013 with increased deaths linked with engineered opiates such as fentanyl.
 The steepest ascent in drug-associated deaths took place in 2016 with well over twenty thousand deaths as a result of fentanyl and related medications (Stannard, 2016).
 The expansion in deaths due to fentanyl intake has been connected to mixing fentanyl within different abusive drugs.
 The need for opioid addiction treatment increased after each wave of the epidemic.

 Abuse by the Numbers

 As of late 2017, the United States government proclaimed the opioid endemic a general wellbeing crisis.
 The therapeutic industry, especially doctors prescribing pain medications, have been active members in addressing the current problem.

-Doctor-recommended medication management programs have helped to decrease opioid prescriptions by 8 percent and death rates associated with overdosing on medicinal opioid by 12 percent.4
+Doctor-recommended medication management programs, alongside opioid addiction treatment, have helped to decrease opioid prescriptions by 8 percent and death rates associated with overdosing on medicinal opioid by 12 percent.4

 Regardless of these decreases in prescriptions in the United States, opioid-related deaths due to overdose keep on increasing at disturbing rates.

 In 2016, 64,000 individuals died from overdose.
 More than 42,000 of these deaths were a result of opioid intake, which is a twenty percent increase from the 52,000 deaths as a result of drug overdoses that occurred in 2015.